Eatonville, Florida: History

+Author Zora Neale Hurston grew up in Eatonville, and the area is featured in many of her stories.
 Hurston's novel Their Eyes Were Watching God is set in the town and nearby communities, many of which have disappeared with the expansion of Greater Orlando.

 Before the days of racial integration, Club Eaton was a popular stop on the Chitlin' Circuit, hosting performers ranging from B.B.
 King to Aretha Franklin, Ray Charles, Sam Cooke, The Platters, Duke Ellington, Ella Fitzgerald, Billie Holiday and James Brown.

+The Eatonville Historic District and Moseley House Museum are located within the town's borders.

+As of 2023, Eatonville has no gas station, supermarket, or pharmacy; only a Family Dollar.
+With a median household income of $27,000, the town is struggling to survive.

 Eatonville Historic District

 The Eatonville Historic District was designated and added to the National Register of Historic Places on February 3, 1998.
 The district is bounded by Wymore Road, Eaton Street, Fords, and East Avenues, Ruffel, and Clark Streets.
 It contains 48 historic buildings.
 Several are related to the town's establishment as a home for African Americans and to its most famous former resident, Zora Neale Hurston.